| |

 Emerald Pools

 The name is a bit deceiving, for although pretty, the pools are not what I was expecting to see.
-(I thought the pools would be more like the ones found in this park).
+(I thought the pools would be more like the ones in this Cowichan park).

-The area is typically used by anglers, as the pools provide a resting spot for fish before trying to attempt the fish ladder.
+Anglers typically use this area, as the pools provide a resting spot for fish before attempting the fish ladder.
 During the hot summer months, the pools also provide a great, safe (cold) spot to swim.

 The trail to the pools is unmaintained.
-There are several portions of the trail that have heavy growth and require a bit of bushwhacking.
-Continuing to the Emerald Pools also adds another 2km or so to your trek.
-So, if you are already feeling tired after reaching Bear Falls, I suggest skipping the pools.
+Several portions of the trail have heavy growth and require a bit of bushwhacking.
+Continuing to the Emerald Pools adds another 2km to your trek.
+So, if you already feel tired after reaching Bear Falls, I suggest skipping the pools.

 Again, this area is frequented by bears, especially during the salmon run starting in late August.